ethereum/EIPs/EIPS/eip-future_salaries.md

 Transfer a part of Ethereum transfer/mining fees to Future Salaries contract

 ## Abstract
-Transfer a part (exact fractions - TBD) of mining/transfer fees to the `DonateETH` contract configured to transfer to `SalaryWithDAO` contract.
+Transfer a part (exact fractions - TBD) of mining/transfer fees + (probably: TBD) some minted ETH to the `DonateETH` contract configured to transfer to `SalaryWithDAO` contract.

 ## Motivation
 This proposal solves two problems at once: